ollehallin/workstation/README.md

-# Configure my personal workstation
+# Configure my personal workstation (aka _dotfiles_)

+This is not a normal dotfiles project, since it does not care about e.g., .bashrc, .profile and such files.

+It concentrates on stuff that is difficult to handle for reasons such as

+- Not present in standard Ubuntu channel
+- The standard Ubuntu channel is lagging
+- Is not packaged as a .deb
+- Is convenient to get in one command

+## Goal

-Installs the following tools on my Ubuntu (16.04+) workstation:
+It installs the following tools on my Ubuntu (16.04+) workstation:

-- Ansible
+- Ansible (reason: standard Ubuntu channel is lagging)
-- VirtualBox
+- VirtualBox (custom APT source)
-- Vagrant
+- Vagrant (convenience)
-- Docker, Docker Machine, Docker Compose
+- Docker, Docker Machine, Docker Compose (custom APT source, missing .debs)
-- OpenJDK 8
+- OpenJDK 8 (convenience)
-- Emacs
+- Emacs (convenience)
-- Fish
+- Fish (convenience)

 ## How to use